-Status: Since inception, OCTA has approved 35 projects and ten planning studies totaling approximately \$52 million through four calls.
+Status: Since its inception, OCTA has approved 35 projects and ten planning studies totaling approximately \$52 million through four calls.
 The most recent Project V call was programmed by the OCTA Board on April 13, 2020.
-OCTA receives ridership reports from local agencies on a regular basis to monitor the success of awarded services against performance measures adopted by the Board.
-Currently, two services are active, and all other remaining active services have been suspended (or were not initiated) as a result of the COVID-19 pandemic.
+As of June 2021, ten projects are active, 13 have been cancelled (primarily due to low ridership), nine are suspended or not initiated as a result of the COVID-19 pandemic, and three have been completed.
 Staff continues to work with local jurisdictions through letters of interest requests, workshops, Comprehensive Transportation Funding Program Guidelines revisions, calls, and cooperative agreement amendments to fine-tune this program and facilitate successful project implementation, especially in light of the COVID-19 pandemic.

 3Only includes disbursed funds.
 On October 12, 2020, the Board approved a temporary exception to the SMP guidelines which allows for OCTA to hold allocations in reserve for agencies with suspended services due to the COVID-19 pandemic.
-The funds will be held until the State lifts the State of Emergency or the agency resumes transportation services, whichever occurs first.
+The funds will be held until the State lifts the state of emergency or the agency resumes transportation services, whichever occurs first.